Upstate colleges take precautions for coronavirus

 “Definitely kind of scary considering that all these extreme measures are being taken,” said Clemson student Alejandro Mejia.

-Furman and Wofford are extending their spring breaks.
-Furman will then move classes online, while Wofford is considering it.
+Furman University, Presbyterian College, Western Carolina University and Wofford College are extending their spring breaks.
+Furman and Winthrop University will then move classes online, while Presbyterian and Wofford are considering it.
 Bob Jones University has announced students will complete the semester online.
 Southern Wesleyan University and Clemson University are temporarily implementing online classes, but they could decide go online even longer.
+North Greenville University has not made any changes and will continue classes.

 “We’ll continue to evaluate daily, and we’ll inform our students just as soon as any decisions or changes are made,” said Joe Galbraith, who is an associate VP for communications at Clemson.